Beaverton girls smother Mountainside, and are aiming high - NewsBreak

 "They're so very coachable," the coach said.
 "It's something we talk about as coaches, that they're such good kids that at times they want to do the right thing to a fault.
 We tell them it's okay to try things and make mistakes."

-While there's talent throughout the roster and their coach believes the team feeds off each other, Kathy Naro pointed at their two seniors, Emily and Hannah Rice, as players to whom the team almost innately looks for guidance.
+While there's talent throughout the roster and their coach believes the team feeds off each other, she pointed at their two seniors, Emily and her sister Hannah Rice, as players who the team almost innately looks to for guidance.

 "They're just all about the team," Coach Naro said.
 "Whatever is best for the team, that's how they roll, and I think the kids all feed off of that."